luojike/cpudesign/2019/李艺永/README.md

-## TODOs:
+## Intro

-- (Yiyong Li): RV32I ISA design in VHDL.
+- `circuits` directory contains a hardware design of a basic RV32I core.
-- (Yiyong Li): An emulator written in a compiled language.
+- `simulator` directory contains a simulator of a basic RV32I core written in Dlang.